troyxmccall/homebrew-mopidy/README.md

 2. Untap mopidy port `brew untap mopidy/mopidy`

 3. Tap this fork ` brew tap troyxmccall/mopidy`

 4. Run `brew search <query>` to find the formula you're looking for.

 5. Run `brew install <formula>` to install the formula and all needed dependencies.
+   I recommend running:

+   `brew install troyxmccall/mopidy/gst-python@2 troyxmccall/mopidy/pygobject3@2 troyxmccall/mopidy/mopidy troyxmccall/mopidy/mopidy-spotify`

+   That should resolve issues similair to: `File "/usr/local/lib/python2.7/site-packages/gi/__init__.py", line 42, in <module>
+ImportError: cannot import name _gi`

 6. If you have CLANG errors `unable to find module _spotify` try running `pip install Mopidy-Spotify`

    If the formula conflicts with one from another tap, you can use `brew install troyxmccall/mopidy/<formula>` to explicitly install the formula from this